RustyRoboticsBV/Rusty.Pawns/README.md

 - Triggers: Detect events or state changes and fire effects in response.
 - Effects: Execute behavior in response to triggers.
 - Conditions: Boolean checks that determine whether other components are active.
+- Groups: Can be used to enable/disable collections of components.

 ## Documentation
 For a more detailed explanation of the framework, its concepts, and its classes - including getting started guides - visit the [documentation pages](https://github.com/RustyRoboticsBV/Rusty.Pawns/wiki).